 - strengthening Europe’s ability to reinforce strategic autonomy in financial services and the Union’s capacity to regulate and supervise the financial system to protect Europe’s financial stability and values.

 How will the strategy be implemented?

-The European Commission intends for the strategy to be implement in a market-wide fashion and a society-wide driven, open platform.
-It encourages consumers, businesses, established financial firms, new fintech companies and all other stakeholders to engage actively, as the Commission will be working actively with legislators and the supervisory community at both European and national level.
+The European Commission intends for the strategy to be implemented in a market-wide fashion and a society-wide driven, open platform.
+It encourages consumers, businesses, established financial firms, new fintech companies and all other stakeholders to engage actively, as the Commission will be working actively with legislators and the supervisory community at both European and national levels.
 At the same time, individually Member States and national competent authorities are expected to continue and expand their innovative initiatives.